DeMarkAnalytics/selenium-cucumber-ts/README.md

 # cucumber-selenium-typescript

 Blatantly stolen and ported to typescript from: https://github.com/selenium-cucumber/selenium-cucumber-ruby

 ## how to use:
+Add to your project
+`yarn add -D @symbolik/selenium-cucumber-ruby`

 In your `cucumber.js` file you'll need to add the following: at the top:
 ```